Mental Health Education for All

 Helping Older Adults Manage Alzheimer’s and Other Dementias

-In this previously recorded session, Brent P. Forester, MD, MSc, breaks down what we should know about dementia and other cognitive disorders, shares tips for finding effective treatment, and answers audience questions about supporting someone living with these conditions.
+Brent P. Forester, MD, MSc, breaks down what we should know about dementia and other cognitive disorders, shares tips for finding effective treatment, and answers questions about supporting someone living with these conditions.

 Learn More